patricialarsen/simulations_misc/check_lightcone/README.md

 Also please do note that non-zero differences at the level of machine precision (and somewhat higher after evolution from a restart) are expected and not cause for alarm.
 These often cause a handful of particles to belong to different lightcone outputs and small number differences do not signify true particle loss or creation in the simulation.

+## Python script

+This is a more in-depth but less scalable testing code.
+It runs as a serial python script, reading in the data, making density plots, making sure missing ids are on the boundaries, creating histograms of values and plotting an angular power spectrum comparison.
+Once you have confirmed that differences exist using the lc_check code you may want to use this to look at the output comparisons in more detail.